How Are College Courses and Programmes Presented

 Audioconferences and webinars are a great way to listen in and/or watch a presentation on a particular topic, backed up by additional reading material which gives you preparation and background information.
 Being able to attend live, provides you with the opportunity to ask questions from your own experience and practice, as well as get further clarification on an issue.
 If you can’t take part in the live audioconference or webinar, you can still purchase the online courses through our Resource and Learning Directory at a later date.
 Online courses will be made available after the live event.
 Audioconferences and webinars are generally one or two hours and the assessment predominantly consists of multi-choice questions.

 Online learning is a great way to undertake your learning.
+College, Education and Training, is pleased to be able to bring to PSNZ members access to our online learning management system.
 Many College Education & Training courses can be accessed on demand through our Resource and Learning Directory and allows you to complete these courses in a time and place that suits you.

 Programmes are more involved learning on a topic and the form of presentation may include an audioconference, webinars and/or workshops.
 The form of assessment tends to be a blend of assignments, multichoice questions, reflective learning or case studies so you can learn about the topic more in depth.